Buy or Sell SM Energy Company (SM) Stock Now | Don’t Try to Be a Top Gun

 Reports are indicating that there were more than several insider trading activities at SM starting from Quintana Julio M, who bought 40,000 shares at the price of $2.00 back on Mar 10.
 After this action, Quintana Julio M now owns 105,554 shares of SM Energy Company, valued at $80,000 using the latest closing price.

-Copeland David W, the EVP and General Counsel of SM Energy Company, bought 10,000 shares at $1.54 during a trade that took place back on Mar 09, which means that Copeland David W is holding 155,912 shares at $15,400 based on the most recent closing price.
+PERU RAMIRO G, the Director of SM Energy Company, bought 15,000 shares at $1.43 during a trade that took place back on Mar 09, which means that PERU RAMIRO G is holding 74,124 shares at $21,450 based on the most recent closing price.

 Stock Fundamentals for SM